James L. Halperin: Personal life

-Halperin also endows The James & Gayle Halperin Foundation, which supports health, arts and education-related charities.
+Halperin also endows The Halperin Foundation, which supports health, arts and education-related charities.
+In September 2024, the foundation donated $23 million to I-35 Deck Park and changed its name to Halperin Park after claiming the renaming rights.

-He has been married to his wife Gayle since 1984 and they have two sons, David (born 1991) and Michael (born 1995).
+He has been married to his wife Gayle since 1984 and they have two sons, David (born 1991) and Michael (1995-2023).

 His niece is Molly DeWolf Swenson, American Idol Season 10 contestant and co-founder of RYOT (sold to Huffington Post / AOL in 2016).

+In the course of researching for and writing The First Immortal, Halperin signed up to be cryopreserved.
+His parents also signed up and were cryopreserved by the Cryonics Institute in 2014 and 2020.